-Visitors on the Beefeater Gin Distillery Tour will know that James Burrough, its founder, studied here.
-To celebrate his special connection with the garden, the company recently distilled a new gin variety known as Garden Gin.
-In 2015, Desmond Payne, the Master Distiller at Beefeater Gin came to the garden to give a talk on ‘The History of Gin in London’.
+Visitors on the Beefeater Gin Distillery Tour will know that James Burrough, its founder, studied at Chelsea Physic Garden.
+To celebrate his special connection with the garden, the company distilled a new and exclusive gin variety known as London Garden Gin (available to buy in the gift shop).

-The coiffed ladies of Chelsea will want to keep this a secret but, after a wander around the garden, lunch in the garden’s Tangerine Dream Café is a delight.
+The coiffed ladies of Chelsea will want to keep this a secret but, after a wander around the garden, lunch in the Chelsea Physic Garden Cafe is a delight.
 If it’s a sunny day, sit outside at one of the wooden tables.
-Serving fresh seasonal produce with a good choice of wine, tuck in to dishes such as salmon en croute or goat’s cheese and gruyère quiche.

 - If you buy annual RHS Membership, you gain free entry into the Physic Garden at specified times